What you need to know about walking a dog in the rain

 Why some dogs don't like the rain

-Dog's senses are stronger than humans’, which means they can be more sensitive to sounds and smells associated with rain.
+Dog's senses are stronger than humans.
+It means they can be more sensitive to sounds and smells associated with rain.
 This can make a walk in the rain overwhelming.
 The sound of the rain hitting the ground and other surfaces can make dogs nervous and even cause ear pain.
 Unfamiliar or strong smells can also frighten or disorient them.

 Dogs that are afraid of thunder may have negative associations.
-If they’ve associated thunder with rain from past experiences they might expect thunder when it starts to rain and seek a safe spot to retreat to.
+If they’ve associated thunder with rain, they might expect noise when it gets wet.
+Often, they'll seek a safe spot to retreat to.

-Some experts believe dogs can sense changes in air pressure and electricity, which is believed to be the reason why they might be able to 'predict' bad weather before it happens.
+Some experts believe dogs can sense changes in air pressure and electricity.
+It's why some believe dogs can 'predict' bad weather before it happens.

 Most importantly, they may dislike getting wet.
-Even though they are descended from wolves, thousands of years of domestication has made some dogs just as reluctant to tolerate the elements as their human owners.
+Even though dogs descend from wolves, domestication has made some reluctant to tolerate the elements.

 Can a dog get sick from being in the rain?